Edge of Twilight (series): Edge of Twilight: Athyr Above

 Edge of Twilight: Athyr Above is the first canon installment in the series.
 It was released on iOS on March 28, 2013, and will later be released on the Google Play Store.
 The game involves a large number of puzzles, and gives players the chance to switch between the protagonist, Lex's, Day and Night personas.
 Players can mix and match combat talents with the game's skill system, as well as including an "easy to use but hard to master" combat system.
 As well as puzzles, the game is primarily action-based in terms of combat with RPG elements also available.

 Edge of Twilight

-Edge of Twilight, which is set for release in summer 2013, will be the first console game of the series.
+Edge of Twilight, which was set for release in summer 2013, will be the first console game of the series.
 It will focus around Lex, a half-breed who can bridge the gap between the realms of darkness and light.
 The forthcoming title will be an action-adventure game with heavy focus on gameplay, story, and puzzles.